Have you ever wondered how to access any website in your browser without any issues?

 IP Transit Vs. IX Transit Vs. DIA, Which One Should You Choose?

-In addition to IP Transit, you can also opt for two other connectivity options: IX Transit and DIA.
+In addition to IP Transit, you can opt for two other connectivity options: IX Transit and DIA.

 Let’s start with the definitions of these terms.